paultimke/paultimke/README.md

 - 👋 Hi, I’m @paultimke.
 Just graduated college.
-- 👀 I’m interested in anything embedded related or things about computer vision.
+- 👀 I’m interested in anything embedded related.
 - 📫 You can reach me at ptimkec@live.com

 <!---